-Many areas of Ecuador, including Quito (2800m), are above 2500m.
+Many areas of Ecuador are above 2500m, including Quito (2800m).
 Travellers who ascend to altitudes greater than 2500m, particularly if the ascent is rapid, or who at higher altitudes make further rapid ascents, are at risk of developing altitude sickness.
 Altitude sickness can be life threatening and can affect anyone, even the physically fit.
 Those more at risk include people who have had altitude sickness before, who exercise or drink alcohol before adjusting (acclimatising) to the altitude, or who have health problems that affect breathing.
 If you plan to travel to altitude, you should see your doctor prior to travel and get advice specific to you and your situation.

 Ecuador is listed by the World Health Organization (WHO) as endemic for yellow fever.
 Yellow fever is a potentially fatal viral disease transmitted by mosquitoes, which is preventable by vaccination.
 We strongly recommend that you are vaccinated against yellow fever before travelling to Ecuador.
 See the Entry and Exit section for important information about vaccination certificate requirements.
 For more information about yellow fever, see the Department of Health website.

-Malaria is a risk in all provinces below 1,500 metres elevation, as are other insect-borne diseases (including dengue fever, Chagas' disease and leishmaniasis).
-There is less risk in Guayaquil and Quito.
+Malaria is a risk in all provinces below 1,500m elevation, as are other insect-borne diseases (including dengue fever, Chagas' disease and leishmaniasis).
+There is less risk in Guayaquil.
 You should consult your doctor or travel clinic about prophylaxis against malaria and take measures to avoid insect bites, including using insect repellent at all times, wearing long, loose-fitting, light-coloured clothing and ensuring your accommodation is mosquito proof.

 Water-borne, food-borne and other infectious diseases (including HIV/AIDS, tuberculosis, typhoid, hepatitis and rabies) are prevalent with more serious outbreaks occurring from time to time.
 Outbreaks of diarrhoeal diseases are common during the rainy season.
-We recommend that you boil all drinking water or drink bottled water, and avoid ice cubes and raw and undercooked food.
+We recommend that you boil all drinking water or drink bottled water with intact seals, and avoid ice cubes and raw and undercooked food.
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 Be aware that falling ash following a volcanic eruption can be distributed over a wide area.
 Exposure to ash can harm your health, particularly your breathing.
 The ash, dust and toxic fumes emitted following an eruption represent a significant health risk especially to those with existing respiratory problems.
 If there is falling ash in your area you should stay inside with the windows and doors shut and place damp towels at door thresholds and other draft sources.
 When ash has ceased to fall or you need to go outside, wear a disposable face-mask if available and change it frequently.
 Wear long-sleeved clothing and long pants to protect your skin, and goggles to protect your eyes.
 Avoid unnecessary contact with ash.